benjamin5252/piano-with-react/README.md

 ## A piano react web app with recording function

 ## Technology used
-React.js, SCSS, HTML for ui construction \n
+React.js, SCSS, HTML for ui construction \
 Tone.js for audio

 ## Demo: